andmoredev/andmoredev/content/blog/websocket-direct-to-agent.md

-title = "Skip the Middleman: Connecting Your UI Directly to an AI Agent via WebSocket" date = 2026-07-05T00:00:00-00:00 draft = false description = "Learn how to connect your browser directly to an AI agent over WebSocket using AWS Bedrock AgentCore, skipping the traditional Lambda proxy and enabling real-time token streaming." tags = ["AWS", "Serverless", "Bedrock", "AgentCore", "WebSocket"] [[images]] src = "img/websocket-direct-to-agent/title.png" alt = "Title image for Skip the Middleman: Connecting Your UI Directly to an AI Agent via WebSocket" stretch = "stretchH"
+title = "Skip the Middleman: Connecting Your UI Directly to an AI Agent via WebSocket" date = 2026-07-05T00:00:00-00:00 draft = false description = "Learn how to connect your browser directly to an AI agent over WebSocket using Amazon Bedrock AgentCore, skipping the traditional Lambda proxy and enabling real-time token streaming." tags = ["AWS", "Serverless", "Amazon Bedrock", "AgentCore", "WebSocket"] [[images]] src = "img/websocket-direct-to-agent/title.png" alt = "Title image for Skip the Middleman: Connecting Your UI Directly to an AI Agent via WebSocket" stretch = "stretchH"
 +++

 Instead of routing every user message through REST APIs, Lambda functions, and back, what if your browser could talk directly to your AI agent over a persistent WebSocket connection?
-That's exactly what we built with WearCast, a weather-based clothing advisor powered by AWS Bedrock AgentCore.
+That's exactly what we built with WearCast, a weather-based clothing advisor powered by Amazon Bedrock AgentCore.
 The result: real-time streaming, lower latency, and a dramatically simpler data path, all without sacrificing security.

 ## The Problem with the Traditional Approach